Introduction to Java EE Interview Questions And Answers

 Q9) Illustrate the use of Stateless Session Bean, State full Session Bean, and Singleton Session Bean?

-Stateless Session Beans: They are used when there is no need to conserve the state of objects between business transactions.
-All transaction hold its own instances and instances of components can be retrieved from pools of objects.
-It is not compulsory for large cases, quite a few operations are performed inside a transaction for maintaining database consistency.
+- Stateless Session Beans: They are used when there is no need to conserve the state of objects between business transactions.
+All transaction holds its own instances and instances of components can be retrieved from pools of objects.
+It is not compulsory for large cases; quite a few operations are performed inside a transaction for maintaining database consistency.

-State full Session Beans: These are used when there is the need to conserve the state of objects between business transactions.
+- State full Session Beans: These are used when there is the need to conserve the state of objects between business transactions.
 Every instance of the component has its own objects.
-These objects are customized by diverse transactions and they are leftover after reaching a predefined time of inactivity.
+Diverse transactions customize these objects, and they are leftover after reaching a predefined time of inactivity.
 They allow to cache the data intensively, such as long record sets for pagination and referring the data, in order to reduce the volume of IO operations with the database.

 - The middle tier objects can be managed more efficiently.